In this Article

 - The powder can be stored for one month at room temperature and for around three to six months in a refrigerator.

 - Almonds – ½ cup

 - Elaichi – 8-10 pods

 - Ragi/ Nachni, horse gram, masoor dal, and moong dal can be soaked overnight separately in different containers.

-- Then tie the grains in a soft cotton cloth separately and keep them aside at a dry place.
+- Then, tie the grains in a soft cotton cloth separately and keep them aside at a dry place.

-- Dry each sprouted grain in the Sun for a day.
+- Dry the grains for a day.

 - Roast brown rice, ragi/ nachni, horse gram, masoor dal, moong dal, almonds and elaichi in a clean and dry non-stick vessel separately.
-Make sure each ingredient is roasted on a medium-low flame to ensure that its cooked well from the inside and not just outside.
+Make sure each ingredient is roasted on a medium-low flame to ensure that it’s cooked well from the inside and not just outside.
 Once roasted, the colour becomes darker.
 Keep aside to cool.